Brandon-Pampuch/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Describe can be used to explain and describe a test or group of tests while it is telling you exactly what that test "should" do.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+To sort out exactly what you want your application to do and how it should do it before going in and writing the code.
+It forces you to think about all possible uses and misuses of you your application
-1. Mention three types of automated tests.
+1. Mention three types of automated tests. react testing, function testing, model testing, route testing

 ## Project Set Up